-This spring, first- and second-year students can participate in a groundbreaking new course—First Approaches to Research (FA-R)—designed to teach students how to connect to research and creative projects across disciplines, interests and methodologies.
+In fall 2022 and spring 2023, first- and second-year students can participate in a groundbreaking new course—First Approaches to Research (FA-R)—designed to teach students how to connect to research and creative projects across disciplines, interests and methodologies.
 Driven by their own curiosities and the search for answers, students will be introduced to the tools needed to launch meaningful undergraduate research careers.

 - Connect with world-renowned faculty mentors.